riskframe/ai-rmm/framework/govern-1.4.md

 [//]: # (SOFTWARE LICENSE)
 [//]: # (This file is part of AI-RMM, which is distributed under GNU General Public License V3.
 See LICENSE.txt to get a full copy.)

+## Govern 1.4
-## Govern 1.4: The risk management process and its outcomes are established through transparent policies, procedures, and other controls based on organizational risk priorities.
+> The risk management process and its outcomes are established through transparent policies, procedures, and other controls based on organizational risk priorities. [@playbook]

 ### Govern 1.4.1.
 Establish clear risk management policies.